-Presque Isle Lighthouse Park and Museum
+New Presque Isle Lighthouse Park and Museum

 Presque Isle Light Station is a complex of three historic buildings including a lighthouse tower and two keeper's residences.
-Located on the Lake Huron shoreline near Presque Isle Harbor, the "New Presque Isle Light" is the tallest lighthouse tower accessible by the public on the Great Lakes.
+Located on the Lake Huron shoreline near Presque Isle Harbor, the New Presque Isle Light is the tallest lighthouse tower accessible by the public on the Great Lakes.
 Built in 1870, it replaced the 1840 harbor light.
 The light station complex is part of a 99-acre township park that includes a playground, picnic area, pavilion and nature trails.
-A gift shop is located in the original keeper's quarters connected to the tower.
-Visitors, for a nominal fee, may climb the 130 steps to the top of the tower for a spectacular view.
+A gift shop and museum displays are located in the original keeper's quarters connected to the tower.
+Admission is free.
+Visitors, for a fee of $5, may climb the 130 steps to the top of the tower for a spectacular view.

 The 1905 Keeper's House has been painstakingly restored.
 Operated by the Presque Isle Township Museum Society, it is now a museum that provides visitors with an opportunity to learn about local maritime history, as well as how keepers and their families lived.
 Admission is free; donations are gratefully accepted.

 The buildings and grounds are open to the public daily from 10am - 6pm, mid-May through mid-October.
 The 1905 Keeper's House is open Memorial Day through Labor Day, 11am- 4pm, Thursday through Monday.